Saint Paul, Minnesota: Government and politics

 Saint Paul has a variant of the strong mayor–council form of government.
 The mayor is the chief executive and chief administrative officer of the city and the seven-member city council is its legislative body.
 The mayor is elected by the entire city, while members of the city council are elected from seven different geographic wards of approximately equal population.
+The first female councilor, Elizabeth DeCourcy, was elected in 1956.
+Municipal elections in Saint Paul use ranked choice voting.
 Both the mayor and council members serve four-year terms.

 The current mayor is Melvin Carter (DFL), Saint Paul's first African-American mayor.
 Aside from Norm Coleman, who became a Republican during his second term, Saint Paul has not elected a Republican mayor since 1952.
+As of 2024, following the 2023 elections, all seven city councilors are women, making Saint Paul potentially the largest city in American history with an all-female legislative body.

 The city is also the county seat of Ramsey County, named for Alexander Ramsey, the state's first governor.
 The county once spanned much of the present-day metropolitan area and was originally to be named Saint Paul County after the city.
 Today it is geographically the smallest county and the most densely populated.
 Ramsey is the only home rule county in Minnesota; the seven-member Board of Commissioners appoints a county manager whose office is in the combination city hall/county courthouse along with the Minnesota Second Judicial Courts.
 The nearby Law Enforcement Center houses the Ramsey County Sheriff's office.

 State and federal

 Saint Paul is the capital of Minnesota.
 The city hosts the capitol building, designed by Saint Paul resident Cass Gilbert, and the House and Senate office buildings.
 The Minnesota Governor's Residence, which is used for some state functions, is on Summit Avenue.
 The Minnesota Democratic-Farmer-Labor Party (affiliated with the Democratic Party) is headquartered in Saint Paul.
 Numerous state departments and services are also headquartered in Saint Paul, such as the Minnesota Department of Natural Resources.

 The city is split into four Minnesota Senate districts (64, 65, 66 and 67) and eight Minnesota House of Representatives districts (64A, 64B, 65A, 65B, 66A, 66B, 67A and 67B), all of which are held by Democrats.

 Saint Paul is the heart of Minnesota's 4th congressional district, represented by Democrat Betty McCollum.
 The district has been in DFL hands without interruption since 1949.
-Minnesota is represented in the US Senate by Democrat Amy Klobuchar, a former Hennepin County Attorney, and Democrat Tina Smith, former Lieutenant Governor of Minnesota.
+Minnesota is represented in the U.S. Senate by Democrat Amy Klobuchar, a former Hennepin County Attorney, and Democrat Tina Smith, a former lieutenant governor of Minnesota.